-Easy, healthy, and absolutely delicious, this Broccolini and Sausage recipe is perfect for a busy evening.
+Easy, healthy, and absolutely delicious, this Broccolini with Sausage recipe is perfect for a busy evening.
 Steamed broccolini or broccoli sautéed in olive oil with sliced garlic, and sausage.
 A wonderful meal that can be on your table in 30 minutes!

 This broccolini with sausage recipe is perfect to use on a busy evening.
 From start to finish, this simple “meal for one” can be on your table in 30 minutes.

 I love using broccolini in recipes.
 It’s mild taste and tender stalks make it perfect addition to an easy skillet meal.

 Although broccolini looks like baby broccoli, it isn’t really broccoli.

 Broccolini was developed in Japan and is a hybrid between broccoli and Chinese broccoli (Chinese kale).

 It’s got long thin stalks and smaller florets than broccoli and can be sautéed, steamed, roasted or grilled.

 If you can find broccolini, I would encourage you to use it in this recipe.
 If not, feel free to substitute broccoli in its place.

 Cook the broccolini quickly in a little salted boiling water.